 Samsung had done something exceptional with its digital Pen, the S Pen.
-They were able to re-imagine the extent to which they could have pushed their boundaries and they, indeed, succeeded.
-Taking the ability of the Pen beyond performing the regular and usual stuff, such as writing texts and scribbling doodles and art on a display, they updated the S Pen with remote functionality.
+They were able to reimagine the extent to which they could have pushed their boundaries, and they, indeed, succeeded.
+Taking the ability of the Pen beyond performing the regular and usual stuff, such as writing texts and scribbling doodles and art on display, they updated the S Pen with remote functionality.

-A new HP patent application has been released which showcases a next-gen digital pen which has newly added functionality, and a gesture system to better help the students, small businesses, and professionals by adding extended functionality.
+A new HP patent application has been released, which showcases a next-gen digital pen that has newly added functionality and a gesture system to better help students, small businesses, and professionals by adding extended functionality.

 HP’s patent application was filed back in August 2018.
 The added new and extended functionalities could now perform a zoom operation, a rotate operation, a multimedia streaming operation, and a presentation slide operation.
-The battery power may be used to activate a sensor and the Bluetooth interface and this interface may be a medium in transmitting a control signal to an electronic device with a touch-sensitive display.
+The battery power may be used to activate a sensor and the Bluetooth interface.
+This interface may be a medium for transmitting a control signal to an electronic device with a touch-sensitive display.

-The smartpen may also have the ability to recognize gesture so that it can map input gestures to the gesture commands defined in an electronic device.
-A gyro sensor embedded in the smartpen will be able to detect the vertical and horizontal mode.
+The smartpen may also have the ability to recognize gestures so that it can map input gestures to the gesture commands defined in an electronic device.
+A gyro sensor embedded in the smartpen will be able to detect the vertical and horizontal modes.
 The gesture in horizontal mode can perform multimedia streaming operations.

 This mode can be activated by holding the input pen horizontally while the pen’s trigger button is activated.
 On the other hand, the gesture in a vertical mode may perform screen operations, and it is defined by holding the input pen vertically while the trigger is activated.

 Apple, too, is, in fact, eyeing the same patent, and a specific patent found in the Apple Pencil Archives could perform whatever HP patent is promising.
 Apple may even take it further by integrating the Apple Pencil with future AR and mixed reality headsets.